A fine example of a roped Toulouse Cross with eight crossed bands

 Around 2,000 years ago, a common way to a crucify people was to first plant a stipe (vertical post) into the ground.
-The victim was often then scourged and beaten savagely before being pushed to the ground on his or her back.
+Before using the stipe, however, the victim would be scourged and beaten savagely before being pushed to the ground on his or her back.
 The arms were then outstretched and bound or nailed to a patibulum (beam).
 Finally, the patibulum was hoisted up, with the victim, and fastened to a mortice in the stipe.

-The most expedient way to attach the patibulum would be with rope, therefore the Rope Cross (sometimes called a Corded Cross or Cable Cross) reminds us of the brutal way that Jesus was crucified.
+The most expedient way to attach the patibulum would be with rope, therefore the Rope Cross (sometimes called a Corded Cross) reminds us of the brutal way that Jesus was crucified.

 Mankind has a twisted imagination and over the years we have developed bizarre methods for killing fellow humans that annoy us.
-Stoning, crushing, poisoning, piercing, burning, electrocuting, drowning, asphyxiating... the list goes on1.
+Stoning, crushing, poisoning, piercing, burning, electrocuting, drowning, asphyxiating... the list goes on.

-Crucifixion is perhaps one of the cruellest forms of death2.
-The victim must hang in pain that is excruciating (a word derived from 'crucifixion'); even more agonising if nails are used for the wrists and feet3.
+Crucifixion is perhaps one of the cruelest forms of death.
+The victim must hang in pain that is excruciating (a word derived from 'crucifixion'); even more agonising if nails are used for the wrists and feet.

-For the decorative Rope Cross, sometimes these are made entirely of cord, rope or cabling.
+For the decorative Rope Cross, sometimes these are made entirely of cord, rope or cable.
 (See Braided Cross)

 Other Rope Crosses show ropes wound around the ends of the arms.
-This sanitizes the more popular belief that nails were used to attach Jesus to the cross.
+This sanitizes the Biblical account that nails were used to attach Jesus to the cross.
 Even so, bound limbs would be less painful and keep the victim conscious for more prolonged torture.

-Solomon illustrates the strength of the three-ply rope in Ecclesiastes6.
+Solomon illustrates the strength of the three-ply rope in Ecclesiastes.
 Two strands are better than one, he explains, because they can support each other.
 And if a rope has a third strand, it is even stronger.
-(Indeed, a rope of three strands twisted together is stronger than the sum of three single strands7.)
+(Indeed, a rope of three strands twisted together is stronger than the sum of three single strands.

 Consider the analogy of friendship and marriage (and this is why, in our Alphabetical Index of crosses, the Friendship Cross brings you to this page).
 When two people are joined in love, if Christ is in their lives then like a three-ply cord, the marriage is strong.
 Conversely, untwist that cord, and the separate threads can easily snap.
 A marriage, alliance or friendship, not based upon God's laws and principles will not have the strength of true love

 Tying the knot